SV-6824/PaymentQR/README.md

 # PaymentQR
 Hi, I am Shikhar Vaish.
 It is my small initial project of python for my class assisment.
-I made this project when I just started learning Python as my first and small project pretty basic but efficient.
+I made this project when I just started learning Python.
+It is my first and small project which is pretty basic but efficient.

 In this project, it will generate a QR code which can accept the payment displaying the name of the recipient and the amount which you want to receive from the sender.